Accessing Food at School Sites during COVID 19

 Many people know about SUN Community Schools, neighborhood hubs for services that help students and families.
+These services are not provided directly by Multnomah County and are contracted to be delivered by community based organizations.
 If you're interested in what services are available near you, contact your local SUN community school coordinator.

 The broader SUN Services system also funds and provides services in homes, community-based organizations and libraries.
 Services include: